jaymo99/monty/README.md

 * All error messages are printed on `stderr`

-1. Create a file with instructions listed line by line and save it with a `.m` extension
-2. Run the compiled program and pass the file.
+Create a file with instructions listed line by line and save it with a `.m` extension Run the compiled program and pass the file.
+For example:

 	./monty example.m

 ## Examples
+1. Example 1
 	james@ubuntu:~/monty$ cat bytecodes/35.m
 	push 1
 	push 2